-It's Okay: To Reach Out for Help, Malavika Kapur (2020), Vitasta, Ansari Road, New Delhi, 162 pp. ISBN 9789385473943.
-Rs.160
+It's Okay: To Reach Out for Help, Malavika Kapur (2020), Vitasta, Ansari Road, New Delhi, 162pp.
+ISBN 9789385473943.
+Rs.
+160

-S. P. K. Jena
+1S.
+P. K. Jena

-In contrast to the serious writings on counseling, this book can be read with utmost ease, almost like a novel, at a stretch.
-As the author says, it is indeed about 'counseling by the people themselves'.
-It focuses on one of the much-needed area of understanding of personal distress and help-seeking behaviour.
-The presentation of cases across life span makes it an interesting read.
+This is one of those writings on counseling, which can be read with utmost ease like a novel.
+As the author explained, this book is about counseling by the people themselves'.
+This is focused on a much-needed area of understanding of personal distress and help seeking behaviour.
+Presentation of cases across the life span makes it an interesting read.

 Lodged on the backdrop of the pandemic stress, the opening chapter unfolds the narratives of a distressed mother, who desperately appeals to her COVID-infected daughter, living in a foreign land, to seek help from others.
-This is an illustrative case of people, who are unwilling to seek help from others even under the most helpless state of their distress.
+This illustrative case of people, who are unwilling to seek help from others even under the most helpless state of their distress.
 The narratives effectively paint the agony of a mother, sitting hundreds of miles away to save her daughter by just motivating her to take help of others.
-In the end, the daughter admits, that it is okay to reach out to others for help.
+At the end, the daughter admits, that it is okay to reach out others for help.
 The lesson that she learned for life was an understanding that it is okay to reach out for help, which is the title theme of this book...
 She confesses, "Although Corona brought a mask on my face, it has erased my masked egocentric views to look beyond" (p. xxi).
-The use of the clients' narratives at many places has made the book more interesting.
-The individuals' natural capacity for seeking help, and helping others at the time of distress, have been considered to be pivotal to the cure of many disorders.
+Use of narratives at many places makes the art of counseling more interesting.
+Individual's natural capacity for seeking help, and helping others at the time of distress, have been considered to be pivotal to the cure of many disorders.
 In fact, the need for counseling has enhanced in the current scenario, where a large section of humanity experiences the deadly pandemic, Covid-19.
-The author's 'Swiss-knife' approach to counseling is an apt figurative analogy for the need of counseling as a fantastic 'first-aid' in a world, torn by emotional distress.
+The author's Swissknife approach' to counseling is an apt figurative imagery to describe the need for such a fantastic first-aid' in a world torn by emotional distress.

 The author rightly states, "We all are marooned in our own little islands" (p. xxii), where seeking help has become so natural.
-She advocates and sensitizes that, counseling be used as a 'survival skill'.
-Highlighting the need for human care and compassion.
-Apart from the current pandemic, there are concerns for climate change, the nuclear disaster and the gun control.
+She advocates and sensitizes that, counseling be used as a survival skill'.
+Highlighting the need of human care and compassion.
+Apart from current pandemic, there are concerns for climate change, the nuclear disaster and the gun control.
 It effects of lack of human care could be disastrous.
 It explains how pivotal is the role of compassion in building a peaceful world.

-The chapter on the Psychology of East and West is a precise comparative analysis of some of the Indian thoughts on counseling and Western schools of psychotherapy.
-While speaking on the indigenous knowledge of counseling, she cites the works of some psychiatrists, who speak of the 'inapplicability' of the western constructs of psychotherapy in the Indian context, which could be misleading.
+The chapter on Psychology of East and West is a precise comparative analysis of some of the Indian thoughts on counseling and Western schools of psychotherapy.
+While speaking on the indigenous knowledge of counseling, she cites the works of some psychiatrists, who speak of the 'inapplicability' of the western constructs of psychotherapy in Indian context, which could be misleading.
 In fact, with changing time and globalization, the psychological boundary between East and West have become much more permeable than before.
-Evidence-based interventions bear the proof that 'Western' the so-called modes psychotherapeutic intervention could be as effective as the indigenous ones in several conditions depending on the skill of the counselor and mindset of the counselee.
-In fact, the criticisms leveled same against 'premature psychoanalysis calling it as crystalization of spurious orthodoxies, at worst, a pseudoscientific doctrine" Eysenck, 2004, p.
+Evidence-based interventions bear the proof that the so-called Western' modes psychotherapeutic of intervention could be as effective as the indigenous ones in several conditions depending on the skill of the counselor and mindset of the counselee.
+In fact, the same criticisms leveled against psychoanalysis calling it as premature crystalization of spurious orthodoxies, at worst, a pseudoscientific doctrine" Eysenck, 2004, p.
 208), can be leveled against some of the indigenous approaches as well.